-The instrument used for the operator attended surveys was a Type 1 SVAN 957 sound level meter (S/N 20669).
+The instrument used for the operator attended surveys was a SVAN 957 Sound Level Meter (s/n 27522).

-4.4 Unattended Continuous Noise Monitoring
+4.4 Unattended Continuous Monitoring

-Environmental noise loggers were deployed at monitoring location NM1, NM2 and NM3 (refer to Figure 1).
-For each location, noise monitoring was undertaken from Thursday 04 May 2017 to Thursday 11 May 2017, inclusive.
-Details of the noise loggers used for the unattended continuous noise monitoring are given in Table 4.
+Environmental noise loggers were deployed at monitoring location NM1, NM2, and NM3 (refer to Figure 1 and Figure 2) however due to an unexplained equipment failure no data was available for NM2.
+For each location, noise monitoring was undertaken from Saturday 5 May 2018 to Thursday 17 May 2018 inclusive.
+Details of the noise loggers used for unattended continuous noise monitoring are given in Table 4.